gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 - Side-by-side comparison of multiple candidates

 ### 📊 AI Learning Report (Gemini)
-- Admin triggers report generation per employee
+- The administrator can generate a report on each employee at any stage of the training
 - AI analyzes: lessons completed, quiz accuracy, exam scores, weak spots
 - Output: overall assessment + strengths + risk zones + recommendations
 - Report history saved with timestamps